Top 10 Regression Testing Tools and Frameworks | Updated 2025

 Highlight Features:

-- Capable of simulating heavy server loads to evaluate performance
+- Simulates heavy server loads for performance evaluation.

-- Offers a robust Test IDE for recording, building, and debugging test plans.
+- Includes a full Test IDE for building and debugging test plans.

-- Enables testing from any Java-compatible operating system via a command-line interface.
+- Runs from any Java-compatible OS via CLI.

-- Extracts and correlates data from various response formats, including HTML, JSON, XML, and plain text.
+- Extracts & correlates data from HTML, JSON, XML, and plain text.

-- Supports concurrent sampling by multiple threads and allows separate thread groups for different functions.
+- Allows concurrent sampling through multiple threads and thread groups.

 9. Rainforest QA